 Simple English definitions for legal terms

-Read a random definition: petty treason
+Read a random definition: maliciously damaging the property of another

 A performance bond is a type of agreement that ensures a contract will be completed on time.
 It is usually issued by a bank or insurance company and is typically 2% of the value of the contract.
 If the contractor fails to complete the contract, the bond guarantees that the third party will step in and complete the work.
 There are different types of performance bonds, including nonoperative, operative, revolving, and up-front performance bonds.